molgenis/spatial_fat/README.md

-# STEMI-scRNA-seq
+# spatial FAT
-This repository contains the code that was used for FAT study, using spatial transcriptomics on epicardial fat tissue.
+This repository contains the code that was used for Spatial FAT study, using spatial transcriptomics on epicardial fat tissue.
 More information can be found in the original paper: TODO

 ## data availability and description